Keep your admin in order when running a business in the Netherlands: get clued up on business insurance, taxes, banking, and more.

 - when they were supplied

-- the VAT identification number of your customer, and, if the customer is in another EU country, ‘VAT shifted‘ in Dutch, English, French, or German.
+- the BTW identification number of your customer, and, if the customer is in another EU country, ‘VAT shifted‘ in Dutch, English, French, or German.

 What to do if a customer does not pay your invoice